 Central and West Africa is home to some of the world’s richest forests.
 We work with legal professionals and civil society in Ghana, Republic of Congo, Gabon, Ivory Coast, and Liberia to help ensure that people can meaningfully support the reform and enforcement of their country’s forest laws.

-We worked with civil society in the Republic of Congo to identify thirteen decrees in new Congolese forest law that need to be strengthened to protect local communities’ rights.
+We’re working with civil society in the Republic of Congo to strengthen draft forest laws to protect local communities’ rights.

 Civil society in the Republic of Congo has published its first newsletter promoting its work on sustainable forest governance.